guythetechie/functional-csharp/README.md

 ```

 #### `Option<T2> Pick<T, T2>(Func<T, Option<T2>> selector)`
-Returns the first successful transformation, or None if no element produces a Some value.
+Finds the first element that produces a Some value when transformed.

 ```csharp
 // Find the first valid configuration file